Azumaya algebras and canonical components: Representation and character varieties

 \subsection{Knot complements}

 We now specialize some of the previous discussion to hyperbolic knot complements.
 We fix the following notation for the remainder of this paper.
 If $K \subset S^3$ is a non-trivial knot, $E(K)$ will denote the exterior of $K$.
 We fix a standard pair of preferred generators for $\pi_1(\partial E(K))$, namely $\langle \mu,\lambda \rangle$ where $\mu$ is a meridian of the knot $K$ and $\lambda$ a longitude (chosen to be null-homologous in $E(K)$).
 Elements of $\Gam$ conjugate into $\langle \mu,\lambda \rangle$ are called \emph{peripheral elements}.
-The Alexander polynomial of $K$ will be denoted by $\Delta_K(t)$; see \cite{Neuwirth} for background on the Alexander polynomial sufficient to understand the results in this paper.
+The Alexander polynomial of $K$ will be denoted by $\Delta_K(t)$.
+Recall from the discussion in the introduction that the Alexander polynomial is a generator of the Fitting ideal for the conjugation action of a meridian on the commutator subgroup of the knot group.
+See \cite{Neuwirth} for further background on the Alexander polynomial sufficient to understand the results in this paper.

-For much of the rest of this paper we will be interested in the character varieties of hyperbolic knot complements, and in particular their canonical components.
-We point out that it is known from \cite{KM2} that if $K$ is {\em any} non-trivial knot, then the character variety contains a curve of characters of irreducible representations.
+For much of the rest of this paper we will be interested in character varieties of hyperbolic knot complements, and in particular their canonical components.
+We point out that it is known from \cite{KM2} that if $K$ is \emph{any} non-trivial knot, then the character variety contains a curve of characters of irreducible representations.
 However, our focus is on hyperbolic knots.

 Thus, let $K\subset S^3$ be a hyperbolic knot.
 As remarked upon in \S \ref{sec:BasicX}, characters of reducible representations of $\Gam=\pi_1(S^3\ssm K)$ form an algebraic subset of $X(K)$.
 Denote this subset by $X_R(K)$.
 We will use the following fact.